Family : Arecaceae

 It propagates by seed, previously cleaned from the pulp and immersed in water for two days, in organic draining loam maintained humid at the temperature of 24-28 °C, with germination times starting from 2-3 months.

-The fruits are utilized by the local populations in the rural constructions, the leaves as cover, the not mature inflorescences and the endosperm of the fruits as food.
+The stems are utilized by the local populations in the rural constructions, the leaves as cover, the not mature inflorescences and the endosperm of the fruits as food.

 Synponyms: Astrocaryum rostratum Hook.f.
 (1854); Astrocaryum warscewiczii H. Karst.
 (1858); Astrocaryum warszewiczii H.Karst.
 (1858); Astrocaryum chichon Linden (1881); Bactris cohune S.Watson (1886); Astrocaryum cohune (S.Watson) Standl.
 (1930); Hexopetion mexicanum (Liebm. ex Mart.)
 Burret (1934).